Developed by Indefatigable — Published by New Blood Interactive

 In the here and now though, you really need to get onto AMID EVIL.
 Early Access period be damned, what’s here is quality through and through.

 Besides.
 You need something to play now that you’ve finished with DUSK and Ion Maiden for now, right?

 — This is a preview of the AMID EVIL Early Access that is out on the 12th/13th March, depending on your time-zone.
 I asked New Blood Interactive if there was any way I could buy into the Early Access early so I could get this preview out in time for the launch – legends that they are, they were kind enough to give this lowly blogger a key for the game!
 I would have bought it day-one anyhow, because this is exactly the kind of stuff I love, but cheers guys and gals, much appreciated! —

 Are you enjoying this Retro FPS resurgence that seems to be taking off?
 Digging DUSK?
 Loving Ion Maiden?
 AMID EVIL floats your boat?

 Sound off in the comments below!

-Tagged: action, Classic Gaming, DOS, Early Access, Fantasy, First Person Shooter, gore, Gothic, heretic, hexen, Indefatigable, MS-DOS, New Blood, New Blood Interactive, old-school gaming, pixel art, preview, Retro FPS, Throwback FPS, Unreal Engine 4, violence, Witchaven
+Tags: action, Classic Gaming, DOS, Early Access, Fantasy, First Person Shooter, gore, Gothic, heretic, hexen, Indefatigable, Indie Games, MS-DOS, New Blood, New Blood Interactive, old-school gaming, pixel art, preview, Retro FPS, Throwback FPS, Unreal Engine 4, violence, Witchaven